 The Academy monitors state legislative activities and represents the interests of audiologists on state issues impacting the practice of audiology, including, but not limited to, topics such as the scope of practice, support personnel, multistate licensure compact, and telehealth.

-The State Relations Committee (SRC) has a priority to expand the outreach to state audiology groups to share Academy resource material and to identify common policy agenda.
+As part of the Federal and State Relations Committee (FSRC) charges, the committee has a priority to support state-level, Academy-driven advocacy issues, facilitate communication between the state audiology organizations and the Academy, as well as state-to-state communications, and serve as a resource to state audiology organizations.
 Volunteer members of the Academy serve on the committee to monitor emerging state policy issues relative to audiology and to inform the Academy’s positioning on such issues.
-The committee meets monthly.

 State Leaders Network